Raksha Rao - The Roving Heart

 Don’t get me wrong, but feasting on delicious food is not really a priority for me when I travel.
 At least that’s what I thought until I landed in Italy.
 Italy had a way of turning a non-believer into a glutton way beyond her wildest dreams.
 Now that I think about it, it’s not really surprising though.
 Considering Rome is one of the top three food destinations in the world.
 If you haven’t guessed it already, I went way beyond my food budget.
 My wallet wasn’t happy about it, but my tummy sure was!

-I sampled some popular Italian food by region – some good old pizzas, pasta, gelato (and some more), tiramisu (some of the best I’ve had!) and a few dishes I couldn’t even pronounce the name of!
+I sampled some popular Italian food by region – some good old pizzas, pasta, gelato (and some more), tiramisu (some of the best I’ve had!), and a few dishes I couldn’t even pronounce the name of!
 However, I couldn’t shake the feeling that I missed out on many quintessential Italian dishes.

 And I received some great recommendations and tips on how to find the best dishes to eat in Italy.
 So, here I am collating some drool-worthy Italian dishes suggested by some esteemed travel bloggers.
 They go on about their best food experiences from their time in Italy.
-The dishes mentioned here range from a variety of vegetarian, non-vegetarian dishes along with some melt-in-your-mouth desserts.
+The dishes mentioned here range from a variety of vegetarian, and non-vegetarian dishes along with some melt-in-your-mouth desserts.
 And, best of all, most of them are sampled right from the source!

 Traveling to Italy from India?
 Here’s a DIY Guide for scoring a Schengen Italy visa from India.